thwill1000/mmbasic-gamemite/README.md

 # Game★Mite

-The GameMite is a “build it yourself” handheld game console based on the Raspberry Pi Pico microcontroller running a customised version of the [PicoMite](https://geoffg.net/picomite.html) firmware.
+The Game★Mite is a “build it yourself” handheld game console based on the Raspberry Pi Pico microcontroller running the [PicoMite](https://geoffg.net/picomite.html) firmware.

 <img src="images/gamemite-1-3-1.jpg" height="500" alt="Photo of GameMite version 1.3.1">